-In April 2019, Parkville voters approved a one-half percent sales tax on retail sales in in Parkville city limits for improvements to the City’s parks.
+In April 2019, Parkville voters approved a one-half percent sales tax on retail sales in Parkville city limits for improvements to the City’s parks.
 This page provides updates on current projects the City is currently working on for the parks.
 The Community Land & Recreation Board established priority improvements to the City’s park system, including 1) trail connectivity, 2) completion of the ball fields and multipurpose fields in Platte Landing Park and 3) upgrade and maintenance of smaller neighborhood parks and trails that have a more direct impact to the community.

 Pocket Park is located in downtown Parkville at Main Street and 1st Street.
-The City has contracted with BBN Architects to create a Pocket Park Master Plan.
-Two distinct concepts are being prepared based on feedback from a small task force comprised of business owners, representatives from the Main Street Parkville Association, Parkville Old Towne Market Community Improvement District, elected officials and city staff.
-Two stakeholder meetings have been held to-day.
-The first was held on June 24 to discuss opportunities and constraints of Pocket Park.
-Click presentation to view the presentation from the meeting.
-The second was held on July 21.
+The City contracted with BBN Architects to create a Pocket Park Master Plan.
+Two distinct concepts were prepared based on feedback from a small task force comprised of business owners, representatives from the Main Street Parkville Association, Parkville Old Towne Market Community Improvement District, elected officials and city staff.
+The Pocket Park Master Plan was adopted by the Board of Aldermen on December 15, 2020.

 Platte Landing Park is located in downtown Parkville along the Missouri River.
 The City has contracted with McClure to integrate the Parks Master Plan’s conceptual design of a sports complex with the finalized wetland project.
 The Community Land & Recreation Board is currently reviewing options for the ball fields and multipurpose fields.
 More information will be provided as it becomes available.